zyrakq/conduit-stack/src/conduit/README.md

 Conduit works seamlessly with:

-- **Matrix Clients**: Element, Cinny, FluffyChat, and other Matrix clients
+- **Matrix Clients**: Element, Cinny, FluffyChat, and other Matrix clients with voice/video calling support
 - **Identity Providers**: Keycloak, Kanidm, and other OIDC providers
+- **TURN Servers**: Coturn, Eturnal, and other TURN/STUN servers for voice/video calls
 - **Bridges**: Matrix bridges for Telegram, Discord, and other platforms
 - **Bots**: Maubot and other Matrix bot frameworks
 - **Monitoring**: Prometheus and Grafana for metrics and monitoring